stablekernel/aqueduct/source/docs/http/rest_controller.md

 The type of a bound parameter may be `String` or any type that implements `parse` (e.g., `int`, `DateTime`).
 Query parameters may also be bound to `bool` parameters; a boolean query parameter will be true if the query parameter has no value (e.g. `/path?boolean`).

 If parsing fails for any reason, an error response is sent and the operation method is not called.
-For example, the above example binds `int cityID`; if the path variable 'id' can't be parsed into an `int`, a 404 Not Found response is sent.
+For example, the above example binds `int cityID` - if the path variable 'id' can't be parsed into an `int`, a 404 Not Found response is sent.
 If a query parameter or header value cannot be parsed, a 400 Bad Request response is sent.

 You may also bind `List<T>` parameters to headers and query parameters, where `T` must meet the same criteria as above.
 Query parameters and headers may appear more than once in a request.
 For example, the value of `ids` is `[1, 2]` if the request URL ends with `/path?id=1&id=2` and the operation method looks like this: